Shan State: Legislature

-The legislature of Shan State in Burma, called Hluttaw was established on 8 February 2016.
+The legislature of Shan State in Myanmar, called the Shan State Hluttaw, was established on 8 February 2016.
 It is a unicameral body, consisting of 137 members—103 elected members and 34 military representatives.
-As of February 2016, Sai Long Hseng of the Union Solidarity and Development Party (USDP) leads the Hluttaw.
+As of February 2016, Sai Long Hseng of the Union Solidarity and Development Party (USDP) leads the Hluttaw as its Speaker.

 Judiciary

-The Shan State High Court is the judiciary of Shan State.
+The Shan State High Court is the highest court within Shan State, responsible for judicial matters.

-Shan national anthem

-The national anthem of Shan State (Shan: ၵႂၢမ်းၸိူဝ်ႉၸၢတ်ႈတႆး Kwam Jue Jaat Tai) was composed by Dr Panyan on 7 February 1947.